essej/paulxstretch/readme.txt

 Released under GNU General Public License v.3 license.

 History :
-01-21-2019 1.3.0
+02-12-2019 1.2.4
-	-Changed Import file button to show/hide a file browser for audio files.
+	-Changed Import file button to show/hide an overlaid file browser for audio files.
 (This seems to be the only technically correct way to browse for the files.)
+	-Fix the fix for the Capture parameter.
+(Recalling it when undoing and loading project should now be ignored, while still allowing automation and MIDI learn.)
 01-17-2019 1.2.3
 	-Captured audio buffers can optionally be saved as files on disk for later recall.
 	-Added varispeed (resampling speed change) feature when spectral stretch engine is bypassed